28A.300.620 << 28A.300.630 >> 28A.300.635

 (ii) Plans for recognition, initial screening, and response to emotional or behavioral distress in students as required by RCW 28A.320.127;

-(e) Develop model school safety policies and procedures and identify best practices in school safety;
+(e) Develop model school safety policies and procedures and identify best practices in school safety, including how substitute teachers and other temporary employees receive necessary information about school safety policies and procedures;

 (f) Work in conjunction with the regional school safety centers to plan for the provision of school safety trainings and to provide technical assistance;